Flowtime Technique vs Pomodoro vs 52/17: Which Wins? (2026)

 Format: 52 minutes work → 17 minutes break

 This method comes from a 2014 study by the Draugiem Group, which used time-tracking software to study the habits of their most productive employees.
 The top performers worked in focused bursts of about 52 minutes, followed by genuine 17-minute breaks.
+See the complete 52/17 rule guide for the full research breakdown.

 Best for: